ARM-software/arm-trusted-firmware/readme.rst

 -  The stdlib source code is derived from FreeBSD code, which uses various BSD licenses, including BSD-3-Clause and BSD-2-Clause.

--  The libfdt source code is dual licensed.
+-  The libfdt source code is disjunctively dual licensed (GPL-2.0+ OR BSD-2-Clause).
 It is used by this project under the terms of the BSD-2-Clause license.
+Any contributions to this code must be made under the terms of both licenses.

--  The LLVM compiler-rt source code is dual licensed.
-It is used by this project under the terms of the NCSA license (also known as the University of Illinois/NCSA Open Source License).
+-  The LLVM compiler-rt source code is disjunctively dual licensed (NCSA OR MIT).
+It is used by this project under the terms of the NCSA license (also known as the University of Illinois/NCSA Open Source License), which is a permissive license compatible with BSD-3-Clause.
+Any contributions to this code must be made under the terms of both licenses.

 -  The zlib source code is licensed under the Zlib license, which is a permissive license compatible with BSD-3-Clause.

+-  Some STMicroelectronics platform source code is disjunctively dual licensed (GPL-2.0+ OR BSD-3-Clause).
+It is used by this project under the terms of the BSD-3-Clause license.
+Any contributions to this code must be made under the terms of both licenses.

 This release
 ------------